add2cal/docs/src/application-manual/elements.md

 This makes it easy to share your RSVP or event on social media and beyond.

 By creating a [landingpage template](/application-manual/styles-and-templates.html#landingpages), you can adjust the look as well as additional content of this landingpage.
-Link this template to the style, which is used at the respective event, and you are done.
+Link this template to the event/group and you are done.

 ## Webhooks